JesseVahlfors/Portfolio_project/journal.md

     - With plain css i've had trouble making pages look decent so i want to try another angle

     - I will do a coursera tailwind css course and apply what i learn there after completion

+## Journal Entry - 2025-01-19

+    ### Tasks Done

+    -Initialized Tailwind CSS for django with django-tailwind.

+    -Started base.html template styling with header and footer styles including a nav dropdown menu for small screens

+    ### Challenges

+    - Installing and setting up django tailwind took a lot of time.
+A lot of setup and installing node.js for tailwind somehow messed with my python installation so i needed to reinstall it too and reinstall the project requirements from the requirements.txt.
+    After initial struggles the actual styling with tailwind has been a breeze.

+    ### Next Steps

+    -Next i need to make basic styling to the home, projects and about me templates.